 These eight Limbs of Yoga are techniques of daily cleansing, which are recommended for the path towards more fulfilled life.
 It includes moral philosophy and bodily practices, alongwith meditation practices that train for final, higher steps of spirituality

 The first limbs of Ashtanga Yoga is Yama.
 It’s a Sanskrit word which means “restraint” and in the perspective of Ashtanga.
 It means practicing self-control from words, actions, and thoughts which may cause suffering or hurt either to others or ourselves.
+[Tweet “Five yamas as prescribed by Patanjali are, truthfulness, non-violence, preservation of important energy, non-covetousness, and non-attachment.”]

 In yogic terms, it is against our true divine nature to exaggerate, mislead or lie to anyone.
 It is prohibited to pretend or manipulate individuals or situations for your own selfish concerns.
 Essential distinctive nature of human beings from other creatures is truthfulness.
 It includes truthfulness not only towards other people or ourselves, but also towards our own beliefs and feelings.